Scwol111/wwdp-wiki-backups/en/guides/implants/mindslaves.md

 <h1><a class="toc-anchor" href="#mindslave"></a> <img src="/master.png" alt="master.png" width="32" style="vertical-align: middle;"> Mindslave <img src="/master.png" alt="master.png" width="32" style="vertical-align: middle;"></h1>
 <div class="container">
    <div class="text">
-      <p>The Subjugation Implant (Mindslave) is an implant that, when introduced, suppresses the will of the creature and turns the victim into a slave.
+      <p>The Subjugation Implant is an implant that, when introduced, suppresses the will of the creature and turns the victim into a slave.
 Available in the <a href="/guides/uplink" class="is-internal-link is-valid-page">uplink</a>.
 The number of slaves is limited only by your budget.
 It is impossible to enslave people with a Mindshield Implant. </p>
    </div>
    <div class="rolescontainer">
       <div class="role">